-Through the companies Alpine Fresh Ltd and ViBERi NZ Ltd, Tony grows for the arable, vegetable and berryfruit sectors over 700 ha.
+Through the companies Alpine Fresh Ltd and ViBERi NZ Ltd, Tony grows for the arable, vegetable and berryfruit sectors.
 He has been on the Board since 2006.

-Peter owns a 190ha dairy farm located at Northope and has farming interests in Lochiel and Lorneville and has been on the Board since 2013.
-Peter is an Agribusiness Regional Manager for a prominent bank and has been through the Fonterra Governance Development Programme.
+Peter owns a 190ha dairy farm located at Northope and has farming interests in Lochiel and Lorneville, and has been on the Board since 2013.

 Meet the Team

 Greg started with Ravensdown in 2013 and was formerly Chief Executive of Ngāi Tahu Holdings.
-Greg has been Managing Director of Transpacific New Zealand, a director of various companies and a past director of PGG Wrightsons.
+Greg has been Managing Director of Waste Management NZ and CEO of Cleanaway Ltd Australia.